PhilippeW83440/conv-social-pooling/README.md

-# Convolutional Social Pooling
+# Convolutional Social Pooling with Spatial Attention

-Code for model proposed in [1] Nachiket Deo and Mohan M. Trivedi,"Convolutional Social Pooling for Vehicle Trajectory Prediction."
+CS230 Project Code based on [1] Nachiket Deo and Mohan M. Trivedi,"Convolutional Social Pooling for Vehicle Trajectory Prediction."
 CVPRW, 2018

 This code is used as a baseline and starting point for further code evolutions and experiments with seq2seq, attention and transformer models.